Reverse Training to Nurse the Reversal Curse: Experiments

 \subsection{Analysis \& ablation experiments}

 \paragraph{Does reversal training hurt performance on standard tasks?} In \Cref{sec:symbolic,sec:bio,sec:world_knowledge,sec:fictitious} we showed that reverse training helps to mitigate the reversal curse.
 Here, we explore if our method disrupts zero-shot performance on common evaluation tasks: BoolQ~\citep{clark2019boolq}, PIQA~\citep{bisk2020piqa}, SIQA~\citep{sap2019socialiqa}, HellaSwag~\citep{zellers2019hellaswag}, WinoGrande~\citep{sakaguchi2021winogrande}, ARC easy and challenge~\citep{clark2018think}, OpenBookQA~\citep{mihaylov2018can}.
 We also report 5-shot performance on the aggregated MMLU benchmark~\citep{hendrycks2020measuring}.
 Evaluation results are summarized in \autoref{tab:baseline_tasks}.
-We observe that our entity reversal trained model is slightly better than the standard data-matched 1.4B model trained in the standard forward direction, and is only 1.8 points behind the compute-matched model in accuracy on average, despite being trained on half of the tokens.
-We note that token reversal works slightly better than entity reversal on these standard benchmarks, and hence superior to the data-matched standard training as well.
+We observe that our random reversal model is 1.3 points better than the standard data-matched 1.4B model trained in the standard forward direction, and is only 0.6 points behind the compute-matched model in accuracy on average, despite being trained on half of the tokens.
+We note that token reversal works slightly better than entity reversal on these standard benchmarks, and both are superior to the data-matched standard training as well.

-We also find that reversed models can not only generate text continuations in the normal left-to-right direction, but can generate the beginning of the text given a continuation --- a capability that standard models lack.
-We give an example in \autoref{tab:reversed_generations}.
+We also find that reversed models can not only generate text in the normal left-to-right direction, but can generate the beginning of the text given a continuation --- a capability that standard models lack (see an example in \autoref{app:pretraining} \autoref{tab:reversed_generations}).
 This reverse generation function can be useful in itself, for example for instruction backtranslation \citep{Li2023SelfAlignmentWI}.